sftpgo/docs/docs/env-vars.md

 # Environment variables

-You can override all the available [configuration options](config-file.md) using environment variables.
+You can override all the available [configuration options](config-file.md) and [command line options](cli.md) using environment variables.
 SFTPGo will check for environment variables with a name matching the key uppercased and prefixed with the `SFTPGO_`.
 You need to use `__` to traverse a struct.

 Let's see some examples: